-5. Away We Go:
+5. Away We Go

 “Away We Go” is the movie about Burt and his pregnant girlfriend Verona who embark on a cross-country road trip to find a perfect place to raise their baby.
-The first five months of Verona’s pregnancy were smooth, but as the sixth month sets in, Burt’s parent Gloria and Jerry put out the pair when they announce that they are moving out of Colorado, eliminating the couple’s main reason for living there.
-The couple then travels to see their friends in different cities, namely Madison, Montreal, Phoenix, Along the way, they discover that home is where the heart is.
+The first five months of Verona’s pregnancy were smooth, but as the sixth month sets in, Burt’s parents Gloria and Jerry put out the pair when they announce that they are moving out of Colorado, eliminating the couple’s main reason for living there.
+The couple then travels to see their friends in different cities, namely Madison, Montreal, Phoenix.
+Along the way, they discover that home is where the heart is.

-The comedy-drama is filled with some interesting characters, even a few parenting stereotypes.
+The comedy-drama parenting film is filled with some interesting characters, even a few parenting stereotypes.
 You will get to see all types of mothers in action from the acid-tongued Lilly reprimanding her kids, to the brainy LN’s to the beautiful, but heartbroken Munch, who is mourning her fifth miscarriage.

-6. Baby Mama:
+6. Baby Mama